rago89/custom-video-player/planning/development-strategy.md

 ### Progress update video handler

 - `handleProgress.js`:  a handler that sets the time in tha video when the bar in dragged.
-Assigned to **Divya**.
 - `scrub.js`:  a handler that sets the range of the line bar to see where is the current time playing.
-Assigned to **Divya**.

 ### Progress update video listener

 - `timeupdate-handleProgress.js`: an event that happens when the user clicks an drag the range bar, set the video in the time desired.
-Assigned to **Divya**

 - `click-mouse-scrub.js`: an event that happen when the user click an drag the range bar, set the status bar video in the time desired.
-Assigned to **Divya**